FredHutch/tfcb_2022/homeworks/homework01/README.md

 This question assesses your ability to publish projects to GitHub.

-Publish `tfcb-homework12` to GitHub using Git.
+Create a new repository on GitHub called `tfcb-homework01`.
 Make sure to set this to be a "public" repository.
 The resulting repository can now be accessed at `github.com/{your_name}/tfcb-homework01`.
 If necessary, you can make this repository public by going to "Settings" from this page.

+Push the local `tfcb-homework01` to GitHub.
+Do this by picking `Push` from the Source Control Tab in VSCode.
+The first time you try doing this, you will get an error asking you to configure your "Remote".
+Use the URL of the GitHub repository you created above to configure the Remote.
+Now you should be able to push any further changes to your repository.

 _Include the link to your `tfcb-homework01` GitHub repository here._